Waves for change – Youth for Baltic 2025

 Morning: Understanding the Baltic Sea

-- Introduction to ocean literacy
+- Introduction to Ocean literacy

 - The Baltic Sea – a sea of opportunities and challenges